liuzz10/Algorithm/Leetcode #134. Gas Station/Leetcode #134. Gas Station.md

     k + $\sum_{i=n}^{X-1} gas[i]$ >= $\sum_{i=n}^{X-1} cost[i]$

+(If the above doesn't format, see the image below.)

 ![](LC134-proof-sigma.png)

 This formula shows that the sum of x remaining gas at #n and the gas being added must be able to cover the cost during the blue section.
 Therefore, as long as the green section works, the blue section must work.